sk7-dotcom/Evaluating_RNAseq_aligners/Journal.md

 Reading about the HISAT2 mecahnism was the most fun I had in this project, lets learn more about Burrows Wheeler...
 I barely scratched the surface there.

 More thoughts to come, lets stay postive!

+2021/05/04

+Spent some more time thinking about next steps.
+Since there was a lot more I wanted to do in terms of finding out what pathways are actvated, why not drop HISAT2 for now and proceed with Salmon and Kallisto data.
+Start by fixing the treatment vs control problem and then ficuge out what the next steps are for pathway analysis.
+Not somehting I have done much reading on, will need a lot of help here from Omar.

+Also want to understand the difference between the Wald test and the LTR.
+Does that solve my issue with the correct fold changes?
+I have the code in the second R-script, maybe thats a good point of comparison.
+Since I got the day 14 data generated there, maybe thats a good way to compare day 7 to day 14 readily and see if I can go through the whole way.
+Perhaps I would have been better off taking this approach from the start.